2i2c-org/infrastructure/docs/topic/hub-templates.md

 % The editable version of the diagram is here: https://docs.google.com/presentation/d/1KMyrTd3wdR715tPGuzIHkHqScXBlLpeiksIM2x7EI0g/edit?usp=sharing

-This hierachy is the reason why when adding a new hub using the `daskhub` or the `ephemeral-hub` template, the jupyterhub specific configuration in `hubs.yaml` needs to be nested under a `base-hub` key, indicating that we are overriding configuration from the *base-hub/jupyterhub* parent chart.
+This hierachy is the reason why when adding a new hub using the `daskhub` or the `ephemeral-hub` template, the jupyterhub specific configuration under `config/hubs` needs to be nested under a `base-hub` key, indicating that we are overriding configuration from the *base-hub/jupyterhub* parent chart.

 Read more about subcharts and how to configure them in the [Helm docs](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#overriding-values-from-a-parent-chart).